jolivain/trusted-firmware-a/docs/getting_started/build-options.rst

   but unused).
 This feature is available if trace unit such as ETMv4.x, and ETE(extending ETM feature) is implemented.
 This flag is enabled by default.

+- ``ENABLE_TRF_FOR_NS``: Boolean option to enable trace filter control registers access from non-secure ELs, EL2 and EL1 (when EL2 is implemented but unused), if self hosted trace extension implemented.
+This flag is enabled by default.

 GICv3 driver options
 --------------------